 Yes, you can feel better by losing weight on a raw food diet.
-Mainly because you’re consuming larger amounts of fruits and vegetables, which in turn provide lots of fibre.
+Mainly because you’re consuming larger amounts of fruits and vegetables, which in turn provide lots of fiber.
 Fruits and vegetables are low in calories, sodium, and fats.

 The Raw Food Movement has a very strong Vegan influence.
 However, you can consume uncooked meats and eggs if you choose to.

 Raw foods are usually prepared and consumed straight away.
 Fresh is best.
 They are not prepared and stored for long periods of time unless they have been fermented or dehydrated.
-Namely because raw foods omit preservatives and additives.
+Namely, because raw foods omit preservatives and additives.

 Eating a raw food diet has several advantages.
-The increased fibre alone is great for the digestive system and improves health by keeping the digestive system functioning properly.
+The increased fiber alone is great for the digestive system and improves health by keeping the digestive system functioning properly.
 Eating lots of fruits and vegetables also provides minerals and nutrients which help to improve overall health.